Synthetixio/synthetix-v3/README.md

 - From the directory of the package you're releasing, run `npx hardhat cannon:build`. **Remember to bump the version number of the oracle manager in the synthetix toml file after you're upgrading oracle manager.**
 - Confirm the private key that owns the corresponding namespace in the package registry is set in the `.env` file as `DEPLOYER_PRIVATE_KEY`.
 - Publish the release to Cannon package registry with `npx hardhat cannon:publish --network mainnet`.
-- Increment the version in the relevant `package.json`. _The repositories should always contain the version number of the next release._
+- Increment the version in the relevant `package.json` files and then run `npm i` in the root directory. _The repositories should always contain the version number of the next release._
 - Push the change to this repository.

 Then, follow the instructions in the [synthetix-deployments repository](https://github.com/synthetixio/synthetix-deployments).